richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 >[!CAUTION]
 >  Edit items only when necessary.
 Edits may impact language translations and change the intention of the item.

-Select the verticle ellipses to open the dropdown menu and then select **Edit Question.**
+Select the vertical ellipsis to open the dropdown menu and then select **Edit Question.**

 :::image type="content" source="../../media/glint/setup/360-edit-question.png" alt-text="Screenshot of the Edit Question option in the verticle ellipses dropdown menu.":::